s-xiang/git-meta/README.md

 invalid by making it impossible to fetch the sub-repo commits they reference, and eventually allowing them to be garbage collected.
-While we expect "important" branches to be protected against force-pushing, it's a very common and useful practice in general.
+While we expect "important" branches to be protected against force-pushing, it's a very common and useful practice in general, even on branches used for collaboration.

 ```
 '---------------------`  '----------`